 Taking a closer look at the compressor pedal

-The compressor pedal is a widely used piece of equipment that is often relied upon by a myriad of guitarists from a great deal of musical backgrounds and styles.
+The compressor pedal is a widely used piece of equipment that is often relied upon by a myriad of guitarists from a lot of musical backgrounds and styles.
 But why is it often overlooked?
 We think it’s down to the fact that the compressor pedal is often misunderstood with guitarists not realising just how useful it can be.
 So with this blog we’re going to try demystify the compressor pedal a little and highlight some of the benefits, the type of music you might need it for and show you 5 of the best compressor pedals around.

 What does a compressor pedal do?

 First things first.
 A compressor pedal takes the signal and compresses it, evening out your dynamic range so that each note can be heard at fairly equal volume stopping signal peaks before they break a threshold which you dictate by using the settings on the pedal.
-In essence it attenuates signal peaks and makes your sound more consistent.
+In essence, it attenuates signal peaks and makes your sound more consistent.
 If you’re losing a bit of volume on the lower notes and finding the volume peaks on the higher notes or vice versa, a compressor pedal could be a great tool to add to your rig.

 What are the benefits of a compressor pedal?